chasecee/loop/README.md

 ---

-Made with 💝 by the LOOP community
+Made with love by the LOOP community
 _"Your pocket-sized animation companion!"_